Mike-soft-cyber/email/README.md

 # Email Application
-This is a Java program that where an IT Support Administartor can create email accounts for new employees, including generating a department email address and a random password.
+This is a Java program that where users can create email accounts for new employees, including generating a department email address and a random password.

 ## Installation
 - Save the code in two files: Main.java and Email.java